modbender/django-cleanup/README.rst

 Advanced
 ========
-This section contains additional functionality that can be used to interact with django-cleanup for special cases.
+This section contains additional functionality that can be used to interact with django-cloudflare-cleanup for special cases.

 Signals
 -------
-To facilitate interactions with other django apps django-cleanup sends the following signals which can be imported from :code:`django_cleanup.signals`:
+To facilitate interactions with other django apps django-cloudflare-cleanup sends the following signals which can be imported from :code:`django_cloudflare_cleanup.signals`:

 - :code:`cleanup_pre_delete`: just before a file is deleted.
 Passes a :code:`file` keyword argument.
 - :code:`cleanup_post_delete`: just after a file is deleted.
 Passes a :code:`file` keyword argument.